 Aids to Navigation have been installed in Strangford Lough in 2011, making a huge improvement to safety on the Lough and boosting efforts to increase water based recreation for tourism and sport.

 Pilotage of the minor channels in the entrance – many hitherto uncharted rocks and many known ones revised shallower.
 The Irish Cruising Club consider these changes to be so significant that they have revised their Strangford Lough entrance Sailing Directions.

 We are not the first people to take to the water in Strangford Lough.
-Heritage Afloat of the Lough has found evidence for our ancestors living by the water’s edge for at least the last 9,000 years.
+Evidence has been found of our ancestors living by the water’s edge for at least the last 9,000 years.

 Strangford Lough Byelaws